candlepin/candlepin.github.io/docs/candlepin/fail_fast.md

 Fail Fast mechanism currently defends against problems with Qpid Broker.
 It uses feature called Suspend Mode to temporarily stop Candlepin's operations.

 ## Suspend Mode
 Candlepin can operate in two modes: NORMAL mode and SUSPEND mode.
 The NORMAL corresponds to standard Candlepin operation.
 SUSPEND mode is a state in which Candlepin stops responding to most of the requests.
 When in SUSPEND mode, Candlepin will return HTTP code 503.
 Also, all the scheduled jobs are suspended.
-The only available resoruce is `/status` endpoint.
+The only available resource is `/status` endpoint.
 Thus, when in SUSPEND mode, clients cannot use Candlepin.
 The current mode of Candlepin can be discovered using `/status` endpoint.
 It is recommended that this endpoint is used for polling the Candlepin mode.

 The feature is enabled by default and can be controlled using config property `candlepin.suspend_mode_enabled`